Sedation Dentistry in Fairfield, CT

 Nitrous oxide sedation is a mild sedative, and helps you relax.
 The biggest advantage of nitrous oxide is its rapid onset and offset– this means that it works quickly, within seconds or minutes, and also exits your body quickly.
 This allows for you to drive yourself home after your procedures.

-Oral sedation, also known as pill sedation, is another form of sedation used by dentists to help calm anxious patients during dental procedures.
+Oral sedation, also known as pill sedation, is another form of sedation used by dentist to help calm anxious patients during dental procedures.
 Oral sedation is a popular option for many patients because it is easy to administer and an oral sedative does not require needles.

 Patients take the sedative in the form of a pill, by swallowing or placing the pill under the tongue, in the hours leading up to the appointment.
 Patients will remain awake but will feel groggy under this form of sedation; you may have little to no memory of your procedure.
 As the oral sedative is taken before your procedure and temporarily affects your memory and motor skills, you must have someone drive you to and from your appointment.
 Oral sedatives can be safely used in combination with nitrous oxide.

 Intravenous or IV sedation refers to the administering of an anti-anxiety drug through a vein in the arm or hand.
 IV sedation is sometimes referred to as “twilight” or “sleep” dentistry, and is the deepest form of conscious sedation available within our office.
 Your IV sedation will be administered and is continuously monitored by a dental anesthesiologist specialist for the duration of your visit.